jonathanKingston/eslint-config-nightmare-mode/README.md

 This config is designed to have everything enabled but still be as close to 'normal' JavaScript development as possible whist also being very paranoid and excessive to most developers.

+The intent is to expand this set of rules where possible to keep as strict as possible.
+When using this should allow authors to disable rules only rather than having to enable and disable.

 ## Install and setup

 * npm install -g eslint-config-nightmare-mode
 * Add `extends: "nightmare-mode"` to your `.eslintrc`
 * Spend a long time fixing bugs

+## Alternative setups

+For other flavours of nightmare-mode try using:

+### Node
+`extends: "nightmare-mode/node"`

+### Browser
+`extends: "nightmare-mode/browser"`

 ## Licence